openedx/openedx-events/docs/how-tos/creating-new-events.rst

 2. Place your event in an architecture subdomain
 -------------------------------------------------

-As specified in the Architectural Decisions Record (ADR) events naming and versioning, the event definition needs an Open edX Architecture
+As specified in the Architectural Decisions Record (ADR) events naming and versioning, the :term:`event definition <Event Definition>` needs an Open edX Architecture
 Subdomain for:

 - The name of the event: ``{Reverse DNS}.{Architecture Subdomain}.{Subject}.{Action}.{Major Version}``